 As a society, many of us are constantly emerged in social media.
 We are continuously looking at Instagram, Facebook and Twitter on our devices, and many of us also follow a number of celebrities on these platforms.
 Through these platforms, we are able to see into the lives of the rich and famous, making it easier than ever to copy their lifestyles, especially their clothing choices.
 Fashion is something that is a major factor in many peoples lives, and celebrities are often viewed as fashion icons.
 This shows just how impactful a simple post to social media can be.

-There is no doubt that we have moved on from the days of traditional media advertising where companies would shove messages in the consumer’s face without expecting a response.
-Today, social media and social networking thrives on two-way conversations and building relationships with consumers.
+There is no doubt that we have moved on from the days of traditional media advertisements where companies would shove messages in the consumer’s face without expecting a response.
+Today, social media and social networking thrives on building relationships and an ongoing dialogue with their consumers.
 They want to know what you think about their product or service and ways in which they can improve it if need-be.

 It was found in 2015 that there was a positive correlation between brands engaging with people online and their firm’s financial performance, as well as their search engine advertising effectiveness, which is the dominant type of online advertising.
 Search-engine advertising measures something called the click-through rate, which looks at how attracted customers are to the given advertisement.
 It also shows the conversion rate, which provides information on how much sales or profit come as a result from the ad.